osawa-naotaka/unisearch/README.en.md

 unisearch.js provides a complete set of search functions.
 In addition to exact match search, it also provides a fuzzy search function.
 In addition, there are and, or, not, and field-specific searches, as well as the ability to specify scoring weights.
 Search results are sorted based on a scoring method called TF-IDF, along with strings around the match.

-unisearch.js is reasonably fast: an exact match search for about 1000 Wikipedia articles with a total size of about 20 Mbytes takes only a few milliseconds, while a fuzzy search takes about 100 milliseconds.
-By limiting the fuzzy search function, a large number of articles can be searched.
+unisearch.js is reasonably fast: an exact match search for about 100 Wikipedia articles with a total size of about 3 Mbytes takes less than 1 msec, and a fuzzy search takes less than 50 msec.
+By changing the indexing scheme, the search speed can be further improved and more articles can be included in the search.

 unisearch.js can search for all languages that can be represented by unicode.
 General normalization, Japanese-specific normalization, and grapheme-by-grapheme searches ensure correct searches for Kanji variants and pictographs.